Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take this medication.
+Talk to your doctor or pharmacist before taking this medicine.

-You may already be pregnant if:
+You might already be pregnant if:

-This medication is not recommended if:
+This medicine is not recommended if:

-• You have severe liver problems;
+• you have severe liver problems;

-• You have a history of ectopic pregnancy (when the fertilized egg implants outside the uterus);
+• you have a history of ectopic pregnancy (when the fertilized egg implants outside the uterus);

-• You have a history of salpingitis (inflammation of the Fallopian tubes).
+• you have a history of salpingitis (inflammation of the fallopian tubes).

-You are advised to consult a healthcare professional if you are concerned about any problem related to emergency contraception.
+You are advised to talk to a healthcare professional if you are concerned about any issues related to emergency contraception.

 Girls and adolescents